 Interactive Brokers offers mobile apps for both Android and iOS.

-As a retail investor you would be best to swerve the desktop platform which has been configured for professional traders and could be too complex for the average trader.
-This is the Trader Workstation with all the features and functionality that you would expect for this level of stock trading.
+As a retail investor, it would be best to steer clear of this platform, which has been configured for professional traders and could be too complex for the average trader.
+This has all the features and functionality that you would expect for this level of API trading.

 IBKR Research Tools Review

 Most of the recommendations on the platform are free, although there are a few that will incur a small fee.
-They are provided by entities such as Thomson Reuters, Morningstar and Dow Jones free of any charge in real time.
+They are provided by entities such as Thomson Reuters, Morningstar, and Dow Jones free of charge in real-time.

-For something a bit more comprehensive, traders can access tools such as Validea which provides analysis of a stocks potential with BUY/SELL/HOLD ratings as well as an overview of the historical ratings.
+For something a bit more comprehensive, traders can access tools such as Validea, which provides an analysis of a stock’s potential with BUY/SELL/HOLD ratings as well as an overview of the historical ratings and investment opportunities.
 Stock reports and ratings with Validea will cost $10.80 per month following a free trial for their basic package.

-If you like staying on top of investment news then you won’t be disappointed with what you can access at Interactive Brokers via their inhouse news domain, Traders Insight.
-Daily summaries, economic calendars and third party news is all part of the package.
+If you like staying on top of investment news, then you won’t be disappointed with what you can access at Interactive Brokers via their in-house news domain, Traders Insight.
+Daily summaries, economic calendars, and third-party news are all part of the package.